rogrosso/tmc/README.md

 This folder contains a CUDA implementation of the *Dual Marching Cubes* method presented in [3].
 The main function demonstrates how to use the code.
 It can read volume data or alternatively generate a synthetic data set for demonstration purposes.
 The file format for volume data can be easily seen in the method `readDataFromFile()` implemented in the class `UniformGrid`.
 Data is generated or read from file with the corresponding `init()` method in the main class `DualMarchingCubes`.

+## Folder cpp_dmc

+This folder contains a C++ implementation of the *Dual Marching Cubes* method presented in [3].
+The main function demonstrates how to use the code.
+It can read volume data or alternatively generate a synthetic data set for demonstration purposes.
+The class in charge of reading or generating a scalar field and save the data into a uniform grid is `Volumes`.
+The file format for volume data can be easily seen in the method `readDataFromFile()`.
+This class also implements different 3D scalar functions that can be used to synthetically generate iso-surfaces.
+Data generation, the computation of the DMC surface and the output into an `obj` file is carried out by the class `ImplicitSurface` by the method `dmc()`.
+The `main.c` file demonstrates how to use the code.
+This is a very first implementation in C++.
+Mesh simplification only removes elements with vertex valence pattern 3X3Y.
+The code can certainly be optimized.
+The simplification of elements with vertex valence pattern, which are not so common, will follows in a later version of the code.

 [1]: Roberto Grosso: **Construction of Topologically Correct and Manifold Isosurfaces**. *Computer Graphics Forum 35(5):187-196 · August 2016*

 [2]: Roberto Grosso: **An asymptotic decider for robust and topologically correct triangulation of isosurfaces: topologically correct isosurfaces**. *CGI '17 Proceedings of the Computer Graphics International Conference*.
 Japan, June 2017